Scenic bus routes in Singapore

 Catch the first bus at 6am to view the sunrise from the double-decker bus.

 Bus 35 is what you need if you’re looking to enjoy a relaxing sunrise ride along the wide-open roads.
-Departing from both Bedok and Tanah Merah MRT stations, this bus cruises alongside trucks and lorries, turning into the ulu corner of Tanah Merah Coastal Road, only known to avid cyclists and airport backend staff.
+Departing from both Bedok and Tanah Merah MRT stations, this bus cruises alongside trucks and lorries, turning into the ulu corner of Tanah Merah Coastal Road that’s part of the Round Island Route.

 changi bay point